renegadevi/scripts-and-snippets/MacOS/useful-macos-software.md

 # Useful MacOS software

+On this list I just list the apps I recommend and would consider install on my own computers and/or would recommend to others, some which is very neat apps that's less popular, but highly useful that's not commonly seen in most of the "best apps"-list websites.

+---

 -   **Bartender** - Hide menu bar icons in a secondary menu<br>
     https://www.macbartender.com/

 -   **Alt-tab-MacOS** - Windows style alt-tab windows switcher<br>
     https://github.com/lwouis/alt-tab-macos